Islamic calendar: Astronomical considerations

 Due to the Islamic calendar's reliance on certain variable methods of observation to determine its month-start-dates, these dates sometimes vary slightly from the month-start-dates of the astronomical lunar calendar, which are based directly on astronomical calculations.
-Still, the Islamic calendar seldom varies by more than three days from the astronomical-lunar-calendar system, and roughly approximates it.
+Still, the Islamic calendar roughly approximates the astronomical-lunar-calendar system, seldom varying by more than three days from it.
 Both the Islamic calendar and the astronomical-lunar-calendar take no account of the solar year in their calculations, and thus both of these strictly lunar based calendar systems have no ability to reckon the timing of the four seasons of the year.

 In the astronomical-lunar-calendar system, a year of 12 lunar months is 354.37 days long.
 In this calendar system, lunar months begin precisely at the time of the monthly "conjunction", when the Moon is located most directly between the Earth and the Sun.
 The month is defined as the average duration of a revolution of the Moon around the Earth (29.53 days).
 By convention, months of 30 days and 29 days succeed each other, adding up over two successive months to 59 full days.
 This leaves only a small monthly variation of 44 minutes to account for, which adds up to a total of 24 hours (i.e., the equivalent of one full day) in 2.73 years.
 To settle accounts, it is sufficient to add one day every three years to the lunar calendar, in the same way that one adds one day to the Gregorian calendar every four years.
 The technical details of the adjustment are described in Tabular Islamic calendar.

 The Islamic calendar, however, is based on a different set of conventions being used for the determination of the month-start-dates.
 Each month still has either 29 or 30 days, but due to the variable method of observations employed, there is usually no discernible order in the sequencing of either 29 or 30-day month lengths.
 Traditionally, the first day of each month is the day (beginning at sunset) of the first sighting of the hilal (crescent moon) shortly after sunset.
 If the hilal is not observed immediately after the 29th day of a month (either because clouds block its view or because the western sky is still too bright when the moon sets), then the day that begins at that sunset is the 30th.
 Such a sighting has to be made by one or more trustworthy men testifying before a committee of Muslim leaders.
 Determining the most likely day that the hilal could be observed was a motivation for Muslim interest in astronomy, which put Islam in the forefront of that science for many centuries.
 Still, due to the fact that both lunar reckoning systems are ultimately based on the lunar cycle itself, both systems still do roughly correspond to one another, never being more than three days out of synchronisation with one another.